 Your services will be mainly dictated by standard industry prices, which are what insurance companies cover.
 Your profit margin after the cost of all operations should be about 10%.

-Once you know your costs, you can use this Step By Step profit margin calculator to determine your mark-up and final price points.
+Once you know your costs, you can use our profit margin calculator to determine your markup and final price points.
 Remember, the prices you use at launch should be subject to change if warranted by the market.

 The primary target market for a hospital is patients who need medical care, whether for acute or chronic conditions, preventive care, or elective procedures.
 Patients can range from infants to elderly adults and may come from different demographic backgrounds and income levels.

 Where?
-Choose a hospital location
+Choose a Hospital Location

 Step 3: Brainstorm a Hospital Name